 If you decide to switch programs once you’re already enrolled, these situations are judged on a case-by-case process.

 If you decide to quit your course, please notify your EO Case Manager or MAESD Representative immediately so you do not received unrequired funding as you will have to pay this back otherwise.

 If for whatever personal reason, you may need to take a break from your studies, your funding will stop and will only resume when you re-start your education.

-For more help and information, visit TSOM’s Second Career page.
+For more help and information, visit TSOM’s Better Jobs Ontario page.